chris-pearce/backpack.css/README.md

 ## Motivation

 Nowadays I'm building [React](https://reactjs.org/) applications that have highly componentised User Interfaces (UI) making use of native CSS layout mechanisms such as [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) and [Grid](https://css-tricks.com/snippets/css/complete-guide-grid/).
-I'm no longer finding the need for heavy handed CSS frameworks that handle most of my UI concerns, especially layout.
+I'm no longer finding the need for heavy handed CSS frameworks that handle most of my UI concerns, especially layout and utilities.
 Instead I build components with a smidgen of global styles.

 What I do need, however, are a bunch of smart and sensible foundational styles suited for applications that I would typically forget project to project—think [Normalize.css](http://necolas.github.io/normalize.css/) and then some.
-Something that is lightweight, super easy to intergrate, and can easily be overriden or allow for modular use, thus giving birth to backpack.css 🙂.
+Something that is lightweight, super easy to intergrate, and can easily be overriden or allow for modular use, thus giving birth to backpack.css 🙂🎒.

 ## What it does

-- Removes margins, paddings, and borders from all elements except `<input>` so that everything is on an even playing field.
-- Applies sensible form element resets and normalisations, e.g.: _remove all user-agent styles from buttons_.
+- Applies sensible form element resets, normalisations, and fixes, e.g.: _remove all user-agent styles from buttons_.
-- Makes all images responsive.
 - Applies sensible interactive styles, e.g.: _avoid 300ms click delay on touch devices_.
 - Applies foundational print styles.
-- Applies the nicer `border-box` value to all elements.
+- Applies the nicer `border-box` value for the `box-sizing` property to all elements.
+- Applies sensible OpenType features, e.g.: _enables lining numerals, tabular numerals, and slashed zero, for table content_.
+- Makes all images responsive.
+- Removes margins, paddings, and borders from all elements except `<input>` so that everything is on an even playing field.
 - Removes list bullets.
-- Applies sensible OpenType features, e.g.: _enables lining numerals, tabular numerals, and slashed zero, for table content_.
+- Removes all user-agent styles from heading elements and resets them to have the same styles as the body copy.

 _And more…_

+All of the CSS is very well documentated if you want to dig deeper.

 ## Evolution